 The course material is largely focused on the funders and becoming aligned with their goals, which makes sense considering that they are the true target audience for grant proposals.
 The funder should always be on your mind as a grant writer, and this course teaches this principle very well.

 Verdict: The creator of this course has dozens of years of experience behind his back, and this fact shows itself throughout the course.
 His articulation is fantastic, he is good at conveying his ideas, and his knowledge is highly beneficial for any grant writer.
 While the course would benefit from more material, it’s still a fantastic tool to have in any grant writer’s arsenal.
-Overall, it’s another one of the very best grant writing courses out there, but I had to give the top spot to Coursera’s “Grant Proposal” course due to its’ considerably larger course syllabus.
+Overall, it’s another one of the very best grant writing courses out there.

 Course Instructor: Linda Vallejo, a development consultant and grant writing instructor with over 40 years of experience teaching grant writing, is the instructor of this online grant writing course.